kingofboxes/kobot-discord/README.md

 12. Same as above.

 This whole project is a learning experience aimed to develop my skills by extending functionality to the bot while being practical about the features added.

+It also gives me something to talk about in interviews for a side-project since it incorporates OO-programming, etc.

 ## Acknowledgments